bodhish/ayushma-med/README.md

 ## How to Run

-Run the following codes in terminal
+Run the following commands in terminal

     git clone https://github.com/bodhish/ayushma-med
     cd ayushma-med